 - Rachel Wolff graduated from Wharton with an Executive MBA in 2018.
-She is currently Response Director for the Refugee Response in Bangladesh at World Vision International, a Christian humanitarian organization serving children and communities in poverty across 100 countries.
+She is currently Country Director in Nepal for CARE, the global nonprofit working to save lives, defeat poverty and achieve social justice.

 - Lorinda Wong is a 2017 MBA graduate who concentrated in Management, Marketing, and Operations.
 In her role as Project Specialist at the Getty Conservation Institute of the Paul Getty Trust, Lorinda supports the Getty’s mission of advancing conservation practice in the visual arts and delivering knowledge that contributes to the conservation of the world’s cultural heritage.